 Workholding / vice.
 It is a slinging, locking mechanism that enables securing a part and its holding during machining operations.

-Machine interface / control panel.
-A computer-based milling center is controlled by this panel containing the main electronics and implementing cutting functions in accordance with a program set.
-CNC control panel has a monitor and programming buttons.
+Machine interface/control panel.
+A computer-based milling center is controlled by this panel containing the main electronics and implementing cutting functions by a program set.
+The CNC control panel has a monitor and programming buttons.

 What are the cutting tools used by a CNC Milling Machine